Union Pacific Corporation (UNP) Just Got Our Attention

-Union Pacific Corporation (NYSE:UNP) went up by 2.15% from its latest closing price compared to the recent 1-year high of $278.94.
-The company’s stock price has collected 0.13% of gains in the last five trading sessions.
+Union Pacific Corporation (NYSE:UNP) went down by -1.18% from its latest closing price compared to the recent 1-year high of $278.94.
+The company’s stock price has collected -4.09% of loss in the last five trading sessions.
 Barron’s reported on 04/21/22 that Union Pacific Posts Earnings Beat but Says Rising Fuel Costs to Pressure 2022

 Is It Worth Investing in Union Pacific Corporation (NYSE :UNP) Right Now?

-Union Pacific Corporation (NYSE:UNP) scored a price-to-earnings ratio above its average ratio, recording 22.50 x from its present earnings ratio.
+Union Pacific Corporation (NYSE:UNP) scored a price-to-earnings ratio above its average ratio, recording 21.13 x from its present earnings ratio.
 Plus, the 36-month beta value for UNP is at 1.21.
+Opinions of the stock are interesting as 16 analysts out of 30 who provided ratings for Union Pacific Corporation declared the stock was a “buy,” while 5 rated the stock as “overweight,” 7 rated it as “hold,” and 0 as “sell.”

 Here's Your FREE Report on the #1 Small-Cap Uranium Stock of '22.